Paint The Kitchen Red

 Wasabi Instant Pot Deviled Eggs Instructions collage - cut eggs, scoop out yolks, mix ingredients - Paint the Kitchen Red

-• Carefully remove the egg yolks and place them in a medium bowl.
+• Remove the yolks carefully with a spoon and place them in a medium bowl.
 Arrange the egg whites on a serving platter.

-• Add mayonnaise, rice vinegar, chives, wasabi and salt to the yolks.
+• Add mayonnaise, rice vinegar, chives, wasabi, and salt to the yolks.
+Taste and add more salt and pepper to taste.
+Add wasabi for more spiciness.

 Wasabi Instant Pot Deviled Eggs Instructions collage - mixed ingredients, piping bag into mug - Paint the Kitchen Red

-• Mix all ingredients together and push down on the yolks with a spoon or fork to break them up and create a smooth paste.
+• Mix all ingredients together using a fork or spoon and push down the yolks to break them up and create a smooth paste.

-• Fit a piping bag with a piping tip with a large opening and place the piping bag into a mug, folding down the edges over the outside of the mug.
+• Fit a piping bag with a tip with a large opening and place the bag into a mug, folding down the edges over the outside of the mug.

-• Fill the piping bag with the egg filling.
+• Fill the bag with the yolk mixture.

 Wasabi Instant Pot Deviled Eggs Instructions collage - filling in piping bag, squeeze bag, pipe into eggs - Paint the Kitchen Red